-PUD staff completed development of the Draft 2019 Update to the adopted 2017 Integrated Resource Plan (IRP) and presented to the Board of Commissioners on March 19, 2019.
+The 2019 IRP Update was adopted by the Board of Commissioners on May 7, 2019.
 The 2019 Update includes a proposed long-term strategy that is similar to the 2017 IRP and ensures sufficient resources are available, at a reasonable cost, to meet the PUD’s changing energy and capacity needs for the 2020 through 2039 study period.
 The Update also includes a proposed action plan that outlines near term actions to begin implementing the resource strategy.

 On a seasonal basis, the 2019 Update shows the PUD has a relatively small near-term winter capacity need in years 1-5.
 With accumulative conservation acquisition forecasted to reach 70 aMW through 2029, the utility's long-term capacity need that would serve both winter and future summer needs is deferred until the late 2020s.
 These results are similar to the 2017 IRP findings, but are smaller in scale due to the effects of conservation acquisition and codes and standards that have accrued and moderated load growth expectations.